-12. How long does it take to receive payment?
+13. How long does it take to receive payment?

-Under the RRB's Customer Service Plan, if an employee files an application for unemployment or sickness benefits, the RRB will release a claim form or a denial letter within 10 days of receiving his or her application.
+The RRB will release a claim form or a denial letter within 10 days of receiving an application.
 If a claim for subsequent biweekly unemployment or sickness benefits is filed, the RRB will certify a payment or release a denial letter within 10 days of the date the RRB receives the claim form.
 Claimants who are entitled to benefits will generally be paid within one week of that decision.

 However, some benefit claims may take longer to handle than others, especially if they are more complex, or if an RRB office requires information from other people or organizations to decide whether a claim should be approved.
-If a claimant does not receive a decision notice or payment within the specified time period, he or she may expect an explanation for the delay and an estimate of the time required to make a decision.
+If a claimant does not receive a decision notice or payment within the specified time-period, the RRB will endeavor to explain the delay and provide an estimate of the time required to make a decision.